alphanumericnonsense/code-samples/python-examples/README.md

   - `saber_scheme.py`.
 - `miller_rabin.py`.
 Miller--Rabin primality testing.
 Running the script spits out probable primes less than a hundred and a uniformly random 128-byte probable prime, both tasks with four trials.
 - `slh_dsa.py`.
 An implementation of SLH-DSA (FIPS 205, SPHINCS+).
 Running the script signs and verifies some random data/context with the 128s parameter set with SHAKE (pure hash, non-deterministic) and parses the large signature into the random seed, a FORS signature, and a hyper-tree signature (sequence of XMSS signatures).
 - `p256.py`.
-ECDSA with NIST curve p-256.
+ECDSA with NIST curve p-256 and SHA2-256 hash.
 Some SCA countermeasures
   - random projectivization before each point scaling
   - Montgomery ladder
   - multiplicative blinding of nonce inversion, inv(k) = blind * inv(k * blind)